 Sarah Hetrick, a Pennsylvania native, is a saxophonist, educator, and arts administrator based in Austin, TX.
 Aside from teaching in the Central Texas area, Sarah enjoys maintaining an active performing career as a solo and chamber musician in Texas and throughout the United States.
 Sarah performs regularly with the MODUS saxophone quartet, which is comprised of Hong Kong based saxophonist Calvin Wong, Philadelphia based saxophonist Nicholas McNamara, and Austin based saxophonist Chris Padilla.
 MODUS is committed to providing free outreach programs, masterclasses, and recitals to the public, as well as schools and colleges in Texas and beyond.
 Sarah is a regular performer and presenter at the Navy Band International Saxophone Symposium and the NASA Region IV Conference.

 As a dedicated advocate and performer of new music, Sarah has commissioned and worked with composers Gemma Peacocke, Alexandra Gardner, James Parker, Andrew Koss, Shelley Washington, Alexis Bacon, Andrew Boss, Evan Lawson, and more.
 Sarah has played in the Fusebox Festival, the multidisciplinary festival Ears, Eyes, and Feet, prismatx ensemble, Density512’s concert series, Pale Blue, and the CLUTCH series for new music.
-Additionally, Sarah has presented at the Boulanger Initiative's WoCo Fest, and has been featured in Exposure TV’s video series and Novus New Music’s Campaign for Women in Music.
+Additionally, Sarah has presented and performed at the Boulanger Initiative's WoCo Fest, the Oh My Ears Festival, with the Black House Collective, and has been featured in Exposure TV’s video series and Novus New Music’s Campaign for Women in Music.

-As director of the Female Saxophonist Competition, the first national competition for young female identifying and non-binary saxophonists, Sarah oversees the commission, operations, and development of the inaugural competition that is to take place in Spring 2019.
+As director of the Elise Hall Competition for Emerging Saxophonists, the first national competition for young female identifying and non-binary saxophonists, Sarah oversees the commission, operations, and development of the inaugural competition that is to take place in Spring 2019.
 A vision that is shared by the competition’s many supporters, Sarah developed the competition in the pursuit of creating a community and a platform that encourages and supports the professional and artistic development of young female identifying saxophonists.

 Sarah's research covers topics related to the sexualization of the saxophone, the saxophone in media, and the affects of both on students of the saxophone.
 In addition, Hetrick is currently pursuing research on feminist pedagogy in the applied setting.
 Hetrick is interested in the influence of student/teacher power dynamics, socialization of young women, stereotype threat, self-efficacy, systemic oppression, and discrimination as they relate to applied study.
 Sarah's work aims to offer practical methods and resources for empowering students of all identities and for implementing feminist pedagogy into everyday applied teaching.